In the aftermath of Hurricane Ida, an exuberant amount of people have been left without…

 Your crew is only as good as the equipment that gets them to the job site.
-And when your work is done deep in the wetlands, you need airboats to get you there safely.
+And when your work is done deep in the wetlands, you need airboat transportation for work crews to get you there safely.

-Stan’s Airboat Service provides transportation for clients whose jobs are not accessible by terrain vehicles or even conventional watercraft.
-Our clients include pipeline, survey, environmental and rescue operations.
+Stan’s Airboat & Marsh Excavator Service provides transportation for clients whose jobs are not accessible by terrain vehicles or even conventional watercraft.
+Our clients include pipeline, survey, environmental, and rescue operations.

 Here are a few of the features Mark builds into the airboats that make up the Stan’s fleet:

 - Carefully rolled and shaped stringers support the hull